jtang3-cmu/Cell-Count-Analysis/README.md

 ## Setup the environment
 For Linux users, please use anaconda to create virtual environment.
-1. run this command to create a virtual environment ‵python3.10 -m venv venv‵
+1. Run this command to create a virtual environment:
+   `python3.10 -m venv venv`

-3. activate the virtual environment
+2. Activate the virtual environment:
-‵source venv/bin/activate‵
+   `source venv/bin/activate`

-4. install the required packages
+3. Install the required packages:
-‵pip install -r requirements.txt‵
+   `pip install -r requirements.txt`

 ## Files Directory